The Institute Directors

 Because Southern Illinois is already known around the world for its holdings and research in American thought, we are specializing in that.
 We have already gathered some 25,000 volumes, including many journals.
 This collection of books and papers come as gifts from the a number of living supporters, such as Richard T. Hull, Douglas R. Anderson, Carl Hausman, and members of the Board, along with generous gifts from the estates of over a dozen distinguished professors.
 These include books and papers from Charles Sherover, John Howie, Warren Steinkrauss, H.S.
 Thayer, V.T.
 Thayer, Abraham Edel, Howard Radest, Creighton Peden, Ahron Opher, and Jo Ann Boydston, among others.
 There are many first editions and rare books, as well as important papers and correspondence.

 AIPCT will have on-line classes and we will host events regularly, including seminars, workshops, lectures.
 The space will be available for appropriate receptions and other events of a cultural nature.
 There will be concerts occasionally.
 We also have a resident fellowship program (and our first resident fellow is already at the AIPCT for 2016, Thurman Todd Willison from Union Theological Seminary in NYC).
 There will be a visiting scholars program as well.

 The AIPCT is not equivalent to the house.
 The Institute is the books, the papers, and the programs.
 We anticipate growth and could move elsewhere if needed, in the future, in order to expand.
-The AIPCT is incorporated as a non-profit institution in the State of Illinois and has applied for Federal 501c3 status.
+The AIPCT is incorporated as a non-profit institution in the State of Illinois and is recognized as a Federal 501 (c) (3) Private Foundation.
 The house itself creates a pleasant setting for research and functions, but is a separate entity, eventually to be incorporated and set on the National Register of Historic Places, with a different Board and a different mission.
 It has an art collection and is itself an architectural and artistic treasure.